AnelkaCH/2024Project-Science-Teaching-And-Learning-AR-with-Meta-Spark/README.md

 An augmented reality application built with Meta Spark Studio that turns printed science materials into interactive 3D learning experiences.
 Developed as a team project for the **UNTAR Meta Spark AR Competition 2024**, where it placed **1st**.

-> Meta Spark Studio was shut down by Meta in January 2025.
-The platform no longer exists, so the original project files cannot be run or exported.
-This repository preserves screenshots and documentation of the work.
+> Update (July 2026): Meta Spark Studio shut down in January 2025, so this project cannot be opened or run anymore.
+But we found some of the original project files saved on a laptop.
+They cannot be opened either, but they show how the project was built and are kept here for the record.

 ## What It Does